quicwg/base-drafts/draft-ietf-quic-transport.md

-On receiving an IP packet with an ECT(0), ECT(1) or CE codepoint, an ECN-enabled endpoint accesses the ECN codepoint and increases the corresponding ECT(0), ECT(1), or CE count, These ECN counts are included in subsequent ACK frames; see {{generating-acks}} and {{frame-ack}}.
+On receiving an IP packet with an ECT(0), ECT(1) or CE codepoint, an ECN-enabled endpoint accesses the ECN codepoint and increases the corresponding ECT(0), ECT(1), or CE count.
+These ECN counts are included in subsequent ACK frames; see {{generating-acks}} and {{frame-ack}}.

 Each packet number space maintains separate acknowledgement state and separate